ROI of an interim manager

 And because temporary and contingent labour is bought in high volume – particularly compared to interim management – it’s extremely cost sensitive.

-Interim management becomes subject to an evaluation criteria that is overly-cost weighted.
-That’s despite being procured in smaller volume than senior permanent hiring.
+Interim management becomes subject to an evaluation criteria that is overly-weighted around cost at scale.
+That’s despite being procured in small volume, and typically even smaller than senior permanent hiring and executive search, which are not subject to the same cost calculus.

-Interim managers provide a very different value proposition to temp and contingent labour.
-And they are used in particular contexts where the implications can be weighty.
+Interim managers provide a very different value proposition to temporary and contingent labour.
+And they are used in particular situations where the implications can be just as weighty as the most senior executive hire.

-What these frameworks miss is the cost-benefit analysis.
-They focus on cost without taking into consideration the value of the context.
+What those lumping interim management in with temp in their frameworks miss is the cost-benefit analysis.
+They take a lop-sided view on the cost without taking into consideration the value and weight of the context.
 They miss the ROI of interim managers.

 ROI of interim managers